HenryAWE/asbind20/doc/advanced/generic.rst

     asbind20::ref_class<my_ref_class, true>(...);
     asbind20::global<true>(...);

+Trying to register functions by native calling convention with ``ForceGeneric`` enabled will trigger a compile-time error.
+If you are targeting a platform without native calling convention support by AngelScript, this flag can be helpful to discover bugs early.

 .. note::

-    If you use an outer template argument to control the mode of binding generator, the generator can be a dependent name, thus you may need an additional ``template`` disambiguator to use the binding generator.
+    If you use an outer template argument to control the mode of binding generator, the generator will be a dependent name, thus you need an additional ``template`` disambiguator to use the binding generator.

     .. code-block:: c++